 Montréal is quite popular as a gay travel destination, not only for the gay clubs, but also for the gay saunas and bathhouses.
 They’re also quite easy to get to, located right in the middle of the gay village.

 You can’t miss Sauna G.I.
 Joe, with their famous illuminated male figures on the front windows.
 Sauna G.I.
 Joe is one of the most popular cruising spots in Montréal.

-Sauna Oasis is one of the best gay saunas I’ve ever been to.
+Sauna Oasis is one of the best gay sauna I’ve ever been to.
 They have a huge, multi-level space with a modern jacuzzi.
 Everything was acceptably sanitary and fairly priced.

-Both of these Montréal gay saunas are within close proximity to one another, as well as to the gay bars, on St. Catherine Street East in the Gay Village.
+Both of these Montréal gay bathhouses are within close proximity to one another, as well as to the gay bars, on St. Catherine Street East in the Gay Village.